ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 * Use VirtualBox to create a Windows image in VHD format.
 * Customize the image with virtIO drivers and Cloudbase-init.

-## Initial steps for creating a windows custom image
+## Initial steps for creating a Windows custom image
 {: #create-win-custom-image-first-steps
 }
 Complete the following steps to start creating a Windows custom image.